Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**16 AUGUST**
+Made the loading animation for website, although not yet successfully make it work.
+Add hover bubble to call-to-action buttons.

 **15 AUGUST**
 Add a scorll down percentage indicator.
 Nav bar scroll down and up with page scrolling.